ibm-cloud-docs/cis/logpush.md

        {: important}

    Cloud Object Storage
-   :   Enter the Cloud Object Storage instance, bucket information (name and region), and bucket path (optional).
+   :   Enter the Cloud Object Storage instance, bucket information (name and region), bucket path (optional), and an API key.
 Then, organize logs into daily folders (optional).

       Destination values for Cloud Object Storage must be unique.
-It is recommended to use a bucket path to avoid conflicts.
+It is recommended to use a unique bucket path to avoid conflicts.

    IBM QRader
    :   Enter the QRader URL, then select a log source port.